microsoft/Kusto-Query-Language/doc/tutorial.md

 ## Count rows

 The [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table contains performance data that's collected by insights such as Azure Monitor for VMs and Azure Monitor for containers.
-To find out how large the table is, we'll pipe its content into an operator that simply counts the rows.
+To find out how large the table is, we'll pipe its content into an operator that counts rows.

 A query is a data source (usually a table name), optionally  followed by one or more pairs of the pipe character and some tabular operator.
 In this case, all records from the `InsightsMetrics` table are returned and then sent to the [count operator](./countoperator.md).
 The `count` operator displays the results because the operator is the last command in the query.